Overview of ISO 14971 Certification

 - Optional Preliminary Audit

-A voluntary Site inspection is conducted, and quality management documents are reviewed, assessing the organisation's readiness for scale I and II Auditing Phase.
+A voluntary Site inspection is conducted, and quality management necessary papers are reviewed, assessing the organisation's readiness for scale I and II Auditing Phase.

 - Audit: Stage I

-Assessment of the eligibility for Certification is understood as well as determined by results of on-site Auditing, business assessment and risk management (maybe, quality management also) documents analysis.
+Assessment of the eligibility for Certification is understood as well as determined by results of on-site Auditing, business assessment and risk management (maybe, quality management also) necessary papers analysis.

 - Audit: Stage II